 Capital city of Morocco is Rabat, which is located 324 kilometres northeast from Marrakesh.
-It would take three and a half hours to reach Marrakesh by car from Rabat.
-Marrakesh in Morocco is the fourth largest city.
+It would take three and a half hours to reach Marrakesh by car from Rabat; it is the fourth largest city in Morocco.

 We spent about a week in Morocco that time.
 In 2015, Marrakesh was named by TripAdvisor as No.1 travel destination in the world (winners of 2015 Travelers’ Choice award for Destinations), leaving such popular destinations as Czech capital Prague at 5th position, UK’s London as No.6 and Rome as No.7 – impressive, isn’t it?
 The major part of this trip we spent in Marrakesh.